Recycling electronic scrap

 In order to protect our natural resources and safeguard the environment, there is a growing need for ecologically sound but cost-efficient recycling of WEEE/electronic scrap.
 This is exactly what Umicore Precious Metals Refining is all about.
 It is our particular strength to offer our customers highly reliable and eco-efficient recycling solutions, which include metal recovery and value return, environmental performance, accuracy and transparency of material streams, as well as high standards of business and personal ethics.

-Umicore reinforces its compliance with the WEEE end-processing standard.
+Umicore reinforces its compliance with the European final treatment standard for copper and precious metal bearing WEEE fractions.
 Click here for Lloyd's certificate of approval.